dbatten4/airport-js/README.md

 ## Usage

 This project currently does not have the capabilities to be hosted on a server nor does it have a UI.
-The functionality may be tested in the command line.
+The functionality may be tested in the console.

 ## Running tests